Requires Javascript to run jquery-core script

 Rules for TOU Customer Choice

-If you’re a TOU customer and don’t want to switch to Tiered prices, you don’t need to do anything.
-You will stay on TOU prices.
-If you DO want to switch to Tiered prices, here are the rules that apply.
-These rules also apply if you later want to switch back to TOU prices.
+If you do want to switch to a different price plan, here are the rules that apply.
+These rules also apply if you later want to switch to another price plan.

-• Starting October 13, 2020, Essex Powerlines Corporation must make its election form available on its website, and to any customer that requests it.
-Essex Powerlines Corporation must accept election forms by email or mail at a minimum.
+- Essex Powerlines must make the election form available on our website, and to any customer that requests it.
+Essex Powerlines must accept election forms by email or mail at a minimum.

-• You’ll need to fill out the election form to notify Essex Powerlines Corporation that you want to switch.
+- You’ll need to fill out the election form to notify Essex Powerlines that you want to switch.
 The form is intended to be as simple as possible in terms of the information that you need to provide.
 You should have a recent electricity bill on hand when filling out the form, as you will need your utility account number.
-For help to find the account number and other parts of the electricity bill, see sample TOU and Tiered bills on the Ontario Energy Board’s website at www.oeb.ca/choice.
+For help to find the account number and other parts of the electricity bill, see sample TOU, ULO and Tiered bills on the Ontario Energy Board’s website at www.oeb.ca/choice.

-• Within 10 business days of receiving your election form, Essex Powerlines Corporation must tell you if your election form can’t be processed and must explain why (for instance, if you’re not authorized to make changes to the account, or the account can’t be verified).
+- Within 10 business days of receiving your election form Essex Powerlines must tell you if your election form can’t be processed and must explain why (for instance, if you’re not authorized to make changes to the account, or the account can’t be verified).

-• If there are no issues with your election form, Essex Powerlines Corporation has the same 10 business days to let you know when you can expect to start being billed on Tiered prices.
+- If there are no issues with your election form, Essex Powerlines the same 10 business days to let you know when you can expect to start being billed on your new price plan.

-• A switch from TOU to Tiered prices can only take effect at the start of a billing period.
-You are generally billed for a 30-day period, and the start and end dates are identified on your electricity bill.
+- A switch between price plans can only take effect at the start of a billing period.
+A billing period is generally around 30 days, but that can vary.
+The start and end dates are identified on your electricity bill.

-• Essex Powerlines Corporation must start charging you Tiered prices as of your next billing period after you submit your election form if it receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).
+- Essex Powerlines must start charging you under your requested price plan as of your next billing period after you submit your election form if it receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).

-• If Essex Powerlines Corporation receives your complete election form less than 10 business days before the start of your next billing period, it might still be able to switch you for your next billing period.
-But if it can’t do so, it has to start charging you Tiered prices at the start of the next billing period after that.
+- If Essex Powerlines receives your complete election form less than 10 business days before the start of your next billing period, it might still be able to switch you for your next billing period.
+But if it can’t do so, it must start charging you under your requested price plan at the start of the next billing period after that.

-• Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your election form and the day you actually start getting charged Tiered prices.
+- Because a switch in prices can only take effect at the beginning of a billing period, it can take some time between the day you provide your election form and the day you actually start getting charged under your requested price plan.
+Between the time that you submit your election form and the time that your choice takes effect, you will continue to pay pricing under your old price plan.

-• The choice between TOU and Tiered prices is available to nearly all residential and small business customers that have smart meters and are billed on TOU.
+- The choice between TOU and Tiered prices is available to residential and small business customers that have smart meters and are billed under the Ontario Energy Board’s Regulated Price Plan.
 Some residential and small business customers are charged Tiered prices because their meters can’t be used to bill TOU prices.
-They can’t switch to TOU prices at this time.
+They can’t switch to TOU or ULO prices at this time.

 If you would like to learn more about your pricing options, visit www.oeb.ca/choice.